audreycj/slidev-java-testing-frameworks/slides.md

 <!--

 **1. Model-based testing with graphs**
+- Provides a model-based testing approach that allows you to specify the expected behavior of your code using a graph-based representation.
+- This approach allows you to visualize and reason about the behavior of your code in a more intuitive way.

 **2. Domain-specific assertions**
+- Provides a set of domain-specific assertions that are tailored to specific domains.
+- e.g. There are assertions for checking the behavior of collections, assertions for checking the behavior of time-based operations, and so on.
+- By using domain-specific assertions, you can write more expressive tests that are easier to read and understand.

 **3. Value object testing**
+- Provides support for testing value objects, which are objects that are defined by their values rather than their identity.
+- Value objects are often used in domain-driven design to represent concepts such as money, dates, and times.
+- By providing value object testing support, ModelAssert can help you ensure that your value objects behave correctly in all scenarios.

 **4. Flexible model definition**
+- Provides a flexible model definition approach that allows you to define your models in a way that suits your needs.
+- You can define your models using plain Java objects, or you can use a fluent API to define your models in a more concise and expressive way.

 **5. Data-driven testing**
+- Provides support for data-driven testing, which allows you to test your code with multiple sets of input data.
+- By using data-driven testing, you can ensure that your code behaves correctly for a range of input values and edge cases.

 **6. Lightweight and easy to use**
+- Is a lightweight testing library that is designed to be easy to use.
+- Has a small footprint and minimal dependencies, making it easy to integrate into your existing testing framework.
+- Also provides clear and concise error messages that make it easy to diagnose and fix issues in your tests.

  -->